mkateel/tailscale-webapp/README.md

-# Tailscale Web App (Dockerized)
+# Tailscale + Flask Web App Docker Image

-A simple Flask web application bundled with Tailscale VPN.
-This Docker image runs both a Flask web server and Tailscale to connect securely to your Tailnet.
+This repository contains a Dockerized Flask web application bundled with the Tailscale VPN client.
+It uses `supervisord` to run both the Tailscale daemon and the Flask server simultaneously inside one container.

 ---

 ## Features

-- Runs a lightweight Flask app on port 5000.
+- Runs a simple Flask web app on port 5000.
-- Includes Tailscale VPN client for private network connectivity.
-- Easy to build and run with Docker.
-- Requires Tailscale auth key at runtime to authenticate your node.
+- Runs the Tailscale daemon (`tailscaled`) and connects the container to your Tailnet.
+- Uses `supervisord` for robust process management.
+- Lightweight and easy to deploy with Docker.

 ---

-## Getting Started

-### Prerequisites
+## Prerequisites

-- Docker installed on your machine or server.
+- Docker installed on your host.
 - A [Tailscale Auth Key](https://tailscale.com/kb/1085/auth-keys/) for unattended authentication.
+- Host system must support TUN device (`/dev/net/tun`).

 ---

-## Use the prebuilt Docker image
+## Quick Start: Use the prebuilt Docker image

-You can pull and run the prebuilt image from Docker Hub:
+Pull the image from Docker Hub and run it:

 ```bash
 docker run --rm \